stevedepp/gcp-iot-pipeline/manual.md

 - [x] **safely eject the SD card.**

-#### ssh connect to the raspberrypi from a laptop terminal, set up and test connection with the sensor:
+#### 2.3 from a laptop terminal, ssh connect to the raspberrypi, and set up and test connection with the sensor:

 **these steps can be done from any directory; so, remain in the same terminal and ```cd gcp-iot-pipeline``` directory**